 Also known as: Biopsy - open pleura

-- Several pieces of tissue are usually taken, and are sent to a laboratory for examination.
+- Tissue is taken from inside the chest and sent to a laboratory for examination.

 - After surgery, the wound is closed with stitches.

 - Your surgeon may decide to leave a small plastic tube in your chest to prevent air and fluid from building up

 An open pleural biopsy is a procedure to remove and examine the tissue that lines the inside of the chest.
 This tissue is called the pleura.

 How the Test is Performed

 An open pleural biopsy is done in the hospital using general anesthesia, which means you are asleep and pain-free.
 A tube will be placed through your mouth down your throat to help you breathe.

 The surgery is done in the following way:

 You should tell the health care provider if you are pregnant, allergic to any medicines, or if you have a bleeding problem.
 Be sure to tell your provider about all the medicines you take, including herbs, supplements, and those bought without a prescription.

 Follow your surgeon's instructions for not eating or drinking before the procedure.